rishabhkesarwanii/hackathon_api/README.md

 | `pk`      | `int` | **Required**.
 The ID of the hackathon to retrieve      |
 | `Authorization`      | `string` | **Required**.
 The authentication token for the user making the request      |

+FIlter out hackathon on the basis of its primary key

 #### Create a Hackathons